carlosvgarcia/Image_recognition_celebridades/README.md

 This project was created in an educational way as a final presentation of the class in general assembly.

-My name is Carlos Garcia and welcome to Image_Recognition_arepas
+My name is Carlos Garcia and welcome to Image_Recognition_celebridades